zeezephyr/urbanism-guide/content/en/austin/housing/housing_segregation.md

     The US's Federal, State, and Local governments spent nearly a century intentionally creating segregated communities in the US.
 Read on to scratch the surface on this tragic history.
 ---

+{{% alert title="Learn More About Housing Segregation" color="primary" %}}
+"The Color of Law" by Richard Rothstein served as the initial impetus and a great deal of inspiration for this article.
+If you want the full story of the egregious extent that all levels of US government and society went towards creating segregation then get yourself a copy.
+You can even check it out [at the Austin Public Library](https://austin.bibliocommons.com/v2/record/S67C1782566).
+{{% /alert %}}

 Housing segregation is neither natural nor unique to Austin.
 Rather it is something that has been intentionally created and enforced through local, state, and federal laws and agencies.
 It took every conceivable form and its remnants continue to exist today.
 Our country's wounds are deep, [have not ended](https://journals.sagepub.com/doi/full/10.1177/1044389420923469), and they still have long to heal.

 The forms it took are as numerous and creative as you can imagine.
 From local [racial and euclidean zoning](/austin/housing/zoning_restrictions), neighborhood associations, and racial deed restrictions (aka. covenants).
 To state and country-wide highway expansion.
 To federal housing loans, public housing, and redlining.
 To the free market exploiting segregation in the form of blockbusting, contract sales, and 2008's subprime mortgage crisis.
 Racist and exclusionary housing practices are not over either; recently [Navy FCU was accused of systematically denying loan applications](https://www.cnn.com/2023/12/14/business/navy-federal-credit-union-black-applicants-invs/index.html) to qualified Black Americans who served in our armed forces.